Robertofsouzas/newsite/replit.md

 - ✓ Implemented PostgreSQL database with Drizzle ORM for data persistence
 - ✓ Built admin interface at /admin for managing Power BI, N8N, and AI projects
 - ✓ Added interactive Power BI URL support for project showcase
+- ✓ Created login system for admin access with user "admin" and password "admin123"
+- ✓ Protected all administrative routes with token-based authentication
+- ✓ Added floating WhatsApp button in contact section with hover animation and tooltip

 ## System Architecture